EmanueleCoradin/cmssw/PhysicsTools/PyTorchAlpaka/README.md

 **Due to the lack of const correctness ensured by PyTorch, `const` data is currently being copied.**

 ### TensorCollection
-The structural information of the inputs/outputs SoA are stored in an `TensorCollection`.
-Which is a high level object to register column lists from which tensors are created
+The structural information of the inputs/outputs SoA are stored in a `TensorCollection`, a high level object to register column lists from which tensors are created.

-The `TensorCollection` can be defined by first initializing the object and then adding data blocks with `add` to the internal metadata.
+Default-construct a `TensorCollection` and add data blocks with `add` to its internal metadata.
 Each registered tensor is transformed into a PyTorch tensor (without taking ownership) whose size and type are derived from the columns provided.
+Each `add` uses the size of its own SoA, so one collection can hold tensors with different numbers of elements.

 For two example SoAs Templates, which are stored in PortableCollections, columns can be added to `TensorCollection`, by using the Metarecords implementation of SoAs.